apd-bbrewington/fork--airbyte/docs/understanding-airbyte/airbyte-protocol.md

 - **Stream** represents Sources where there is complete isolation between stream states.
 In these cases, the state for each stream will be emitted in its own state message.
 In other words, if there are 3 streams replicated during a sync, the Source would emit at least 3 state message (1 per stream).
 The state of the Source is the sum of all the stream states.
 - **Global** represents Sources where this shared state across streams.
 In these cases each state message contains the whole state for the connection.
 The `shared_state` field is where any information that is shared across streams must go.
 The `stream_states` field contains a list of objects that contain a Stream Descriptor and the state information for that stream that is stream-specific.
 There are drawbacks to this state type, so it should only be used in cases where a shared state between streams is unavoidable.
 - **Legacy** exists for backwards compatibility.
 In this state type, the state object is totally a black box.
-The only inference tha can be drawn from the state object is that if it is null, then there is no state for the entire Source. **All current legacy cases are being ported to stream or global.
+The only inference that can be drawn from the state object is that if it is null, then there is no state for the entire Source. **All current legacy cases are being ported to stream or global.
 Once they are, it will be removed.**

 This table breaks down attributes of these state types.